 Nikolai Ghe – Russian painter

-At the beginning of 1864 Ghe returned to Florence, where he painted many sketches of the Gospels.
-The period wasn’t very successful.
-The artist came back to Russia at the end of 1869 and took an active part in the organization of the Association of Traveling Art Exhibitions.
-In 1871 Ghe painted Peter the Great Interrogating the Tsarevich Alexei Petrovich at Peterhof.
+The artist returned to St. Petersburg in 1870 and a year later he painted Peter the Great Interrogating the Tsarevich Alexei Petrovich at Peterhof.
 The picture made a strong impression on his contemporaries and was bought by famous philanthropist and art collector Pavel Tretyakov for his collection.

 From 1869 to 1875, Nikolai lived and worked in St. Petersburg.
 He painted brilliant portraits of famous Russian intellectuals: writer Ivan Turgenev, poet Nikolai Nekrasov, satirist Mikhail Saltykov-Shchedrin, historian Nikolai Kostomarov, sculptor Mikhail Antokolsky and others.
 Ghe tried his hand at various genres of portrait, historical, religious … Creative dissatisfaction and material hardships made Nikolai leave the capital of the Russian Empire.

 A year before his death, the artist painted Self-Portrait (1893).
-It was recognized as one of the best works of the artist.
+It was recognized as one of his best works.